prune998/devops/K8S/CPUconsumer/README.md

 ./CPUconsumer -h

 Usage of ./CPUconsumer:
+  -debug=false: display debugs
-  -logLevel="warn": log level from debug, info, warning, error.
+  -httpport="7789": port to bind for HTTP server used for Health and Metrics -logLevel="warn": log level from debug, info, warning, error.
 When debug, genetate 100% Tracing -version=false: Show version and quit
   -waitCPU=0: how many CPU to use in the wait phase(override GOMAXPROCS)